developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/intents/cradle/index.md

 ## Overview

-EMDK for Android 7.4 (and later) contains interfaces for controlling the EC30 Locking SmartCradle (model CRD-EC30-10SLC1-01), a 10-slot cradle used for securing, charging and dispensing Zebra EC30 ultra-compact enterprise companion devices.
-Interfaces provide programmatic access to the SmartCradle functions listed below.
+EMDK for Android 7.4 (and later) contains interfaces for controlling the EC30 Locking SmartCradle (model CRD-EC30-10SLC1-01), a 10-slot cradle used for securing, charging and individually dispensing Zebra EC30 ultra-compact enterprise companion devices.
+Interfaces provide programmatic, one-way communication from apps on EC30 devices to the SmartCradle for activating functions listed below.

 #### Supported Actions
-* **Unlock** a device from its charging slot
+* **Unlock** a device from its individual charging slot
 * **Illuminate a slot LED** to shine solid or to "blink"
 * **Set LED color** to red, green or blue
 * **Set Timeout** (in sec.) for expiration of an Action

 #### Notes
 * **Device slots lock automatically** when a device is inserted
+* **Communications are one-way**; from device to cradle
-* **Operates with or without a kiosk**
+* **Apps operate with or without a user kiosk**
 * **API NOT supported on ShareCradles** (see below)

 ### Requirements